shaunak-badani/NLP_Project/README.md

 # RAG Evaluation Application

+> The application has been deployed and can be found [here](http://vcm-45508.vm.duke.edu/).

 ## Overview
 This application provides an interactive environment for testing various RAG configurations and visualizing their performance, making RAG systems more explainable and transparent.